 DOCK is a tool available in the Sunbird suite for the purpose of digitally orchestrating crowd sourcing of content contributions in an organised manner.
 The tool is primarily supported by the creation portal service and the program service.

-On implementing energised textbooks at scale, the Indian education department faced the challenge of creating and sourcing quality content that can impact learning outcomes.
-Leveraging the DIKSHA infrastructure, a program called VidyaDaan was announced.
-By enabling quality content contribution at scale, state governments are able to tackle the challenge of ensuring supply of a variety of high quality, relevant content to meet demands of young learners across the country.
+On implementing energised textbooks at scale, India faced the challenge of creating and sourcing quality content that can impact learning outcomes.
+To address this, the VidyaDaan program was announced by the Ministry of Human Resources and Development of India.
+The program leverages the existing DIKSHA infrastructure to enable quality content contribution at scale.
+This allows state governments to tackle the challenge of ensuring supply of a variety of high quality, relevant content to meet demands of young learners across the country.
 Individuals and organisations across the country can contribute e-learning resources in the K-12 domain, thus ensuring quality learning continues for learners across the country.
 By simply registering and nominating themselves on the site, e-learning resources such as concept explanation videos, teaching pedagogy videos, practice questions, lesson plans etc. can be contributed for any grade from 1 to 12 and for any subject as per the learning frameworks of individual states.
 The contributions are licensed under the Creative Commons framework and can be repurposed and reused across all states.
 Through a process of review and curation, states will select the best content and link them to their respective textbooks which can then be accessed via QR codes.
 Data dashboards enable the states to track the status of contributions, the concept coverage and quality of content.
 This empowers them with data that can be used to make decisions on content curation, concept coverage, under resourced domains and content quality.

 Asking Questions Seeking Answers